NTPriest/TheNetLab/Subnetting IPv4/README.md

 In networking terms, layer 4 simply wouldn’t exist - the router wouldn’t know where to deliver packets to a specific network or device.
 Even worse, the whole TCP/IP and ISO/OSI models (the latter being more of a theoretical model) would get stuck at that layer.
 The only communication possible would be within a LAN, without any routing.
-Sounds kind of "disabled-friendly," doesn’t it?
+Sounds kind of "disabled friend," doesn’t it?

 By 2025, IPv4 is pretty much exhausted, and corporations have slowly started migrating to IPv6 - or at least using **Dual Stack** and **NAT64**.
 But for now, let’s focus on learning how to subnet IPv4.